JordyHers-org/flutter_any_logo/README.md

-Sure, here's an example README file for the `flutter_any_logo` plugin:

 # flutter_any_logo

 `flutter_any_logo` is a Flutter plugin that provides logos of different categories, such as Social Media and Sports.
 The logos can be easily integrated into your Flutter app.